xunit/xunit.analyzers/README.md

 xUnit.net is a free, open source, community-focused unit testing tool for the .NET Framework.
 Written by the original inventor of NUnit v2, xUnit.net is the latest technology for unit testing C#, F#, VB.NET and other .NET languages. xUnit.net works with ReSharper, CodeRush, TestDriven.NET and Xamarin.
 It is part of the [.NET Foundation](https://www.dotnetfoundation.org/), and operates under their [code of conduct](https://www.dotnetfoundation.org/code-of-conduct).
 It is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) (an OSI approved license).

 This project contains source code analysis and cleanup rules for xUnit.net.
-It supports xUnit.net v2.0+ and Visual Studio 2015+.
+It supports xUnit.net v2.0+ and Visual Studio 2015 Update 2 and above.

 To start using the analyzers in your test project, simply add a reference to the [xunit.analyzers NuGet package](https://www.nuget.org/packages/xunit.analyzers/).